AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Dice Rolls.md

     - Wits - highest among Intelligence or Charisma
     - Willpower - Willpower
     - Flat saving throws - no attribute modifier
 - Proficiency bonus - all creatures add their proficiency bonus to saving throws.
 However, if they are proficient in a particular save (such as from downtime training or class features), they add twice their proficiency bonus instead.

+>[!example]
-For example, the [leshy](Leshy.md) race gets a racial feature which grants them proficiency with Resilience saving throws.
+> The [leshy](Leshy.md) race gets a racial feature which grants them proficiency with Resilience saving throws.

 ### Ability Checks